riegllms/ros-riegl-vz/riegl_vz/README.md

 **riegl_vz_interfaces/SetPosition**:
 ```
 geometry_msgs/PointStamped position
+float64[3] covariance   # covariances of X, Y, Z axis
 ---
 bool success   # indicate successful run of service
 string message # informational, e.g. for error messages
 ```
 See PointStamped definition: [geometry_msgs/PoseStamped](https://github.com/ros2/common_interfaces/blob/master/geometry_msgs/msg/PointStamped.msg)
-The 'frame_id' in the position.header is the name of a global coordinate system, which is e.g. EPSG::4978, or 'riegl_vz_prcs'.
+The 'frame_id' in the header is either
+... the name of a global coordinate system, which is e.g. EPSG::4978.
+If its not WGS84 it must be supported by the GeoSys manager in the scanner.
+... 'riegl_vz_prcs' the scanner project coordinate system.
 If string is empty 'riegl_vz_prcs' is assumed.
+... another coordinate system with an available tf2 transformation to 'riegl_vz_prcs'.

 **riegl_vz_interfaces/SetPose**:
 ```